Haven Clinic - LGBTQ+ Services

-If you are nervous about disclosing your gender identity or sexual orientation when making an appointment at SHS, just let the call center representative know you would like to schedule an appointment with the Haven Clinic.
+If you are nervous about disclosing your gender identity or sexual orientation when making an appointment at SHS, just let the call center representative know you would like to schedule an appointment with the Haven Clinic and the general cause for the appointment.
 No other questions will be asked.

 - Primary health care

 - STI testing

 Student Health Services understands that for some making an appointment to meet with a doctor can be stressful and that you may fear discrimination or being misunderstood; therefore, we provide care that is confidential, respectful of and responsive to the individual patient.
 SHS partners with the LGBTQ+ community at USF to embrace and support diverse ideas, perspectives, and identities.

 During your visit we invite you to talk openly and honestly with your healthcare provider.
 Some questions may be difficult to discuss so it may be best to prepare yourself in advance.
 It is important that you discuss your specific needs with your provider so you can remain healthy.

 Check out the following resources from the Health Professionals Advancing LGBT Equality website to help you form the right questions to ask your provider.